codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 Add a Git user token, as a personal access token unique to every user.
 The permissions for the Git user token are different from those of the Git Runtime token.
 Verify that you have an [access token from your Git provider with the correct scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-user-access-token-scopes).

+This is the second of three steps needed to complete installing Hybrid GitOps Runtimes, the others being to add a Git Runtime token (previous step) and configure the Runtime as an Argo Application (following step).

 >**TIP**:
-If you already have a Git user token defined, you can skip this step.
+If you already have added a Git user token, you can skip this step.

 1. Click **Git user token** to add your personal access token to authorize actions to Git repositories.
 1. Continue with [Step 6: (Optional) Configure Hybrid GitOps Runtime as Argo Application](#step-6-optional-configure-hybrid-gitops-runtime-as-argo-application).